Welcome to Cork cruise port (Cobh, Ireland)!

 - Port Cork (Cobh cruise terminal, getting to Cork, local transportation)

-- Top 8 things to do in Cobh/Cork cruise port (port highlights, shore excursions)
+- 8 best things to do in Cobh/Cork cruise port (port highlights, shore excursions)

 The majority of cruise ships sailing to Cork dock at Cobh’s historic harbour known as Cobh Heritage Center located in the town center of Cobh, approximately 30 minutes drive from Cork.
 This cruise terminal has 1 berth and can accommodate cruise vessels up to 350 meters (1.148 ft) long.

-Useful Tips: Cork harbour is one of the most picturesque and beautiful natural harbours in the world!
-It’s highly recommended to go on the outer decks during the sail-in (and make sure you get your camera ready!), preferably on the port side of the ship.
+- Cork harbour is one of the most picturesque and beautiful natural harbours in the world!
+It’s highly recommended to go on the outer decks during the sail-in, preferably on the port side of the ship.

-Top 8 Things to Do in Cobh/Port Cork
+8 Best Things to Do in Cork (Cobh) Cruise Port

 1. Cobh Heritage Center (The Queenstown Story)